Many parents worry about children being ungrateful. Here's what you can do.

 Share stories of thankfulness, gratitude, and generosity.
 The titles below, for children from birth to five years old, focus on different aspects of these important values:

 Splat Says Thank You by Rob Scotton

 Should I Share My Ice Cream by Mo Willems

 For Children 3-5 Years Old:

 Did I Ever Tell You How Lucky You Are? by Dr. Seuss

 Don’t Say a Word, Mama/No Digas Nada, Mama by Joe Hayes

-Talk openly about donations and other “good deeds.”
+- Talk openly about donations and other “good deeds.”
 You don’t have to have a lot of money to make a difference.
-You can let your toddler put a quarter in a musician’s hat or share a batch of cookies with a neighbor.
-If you have money in your budget to donate to a favorite cause, share this giving with your children: “We’re giving some of our money to help animals that don’t have homes.”
+If you have money in your budget to donate to a favorite cause, share this giving with your children: “We’re giving some money to help animals that don’t have homes.”
 Keep explanations simple and matter-of-fact.
 As children grow up, they will eventually see that helping and giving are part of your family’s culture.

-Fostering feelings of gratitude can transform our outlook on life and help us focus more on the good, than on the negative, news in our lives.
+- Fostering feelings of gratitude can transform our outlook on life.
+Gratitude helps us focus more on the good news in our lives.
 But like anything else, gratitude requires practice.
 Sharing appreciations when we feel them and actively looking for things that make us happy can “retrain” our brains toward these attitudes of gratitude.
-Being grateful offers a new perspective, one that will help you see the best in your kids, and the world, and will teach them to do the same.
+Being grateful offers a new perspective, one that will help you see the best in your kids and the world, and will teach them to do the same.

 About Baby Steps